Freedom of religion or belief

 International Contact Group on Freedom of Religion or Belief

-On June 15, 2015, Canada launched the International Contact Group on Freedom of Religion or Belief, bringing together a diverse, cross-regional group of over twenty countries to promote and protect freedom of religion or belief around the world.
+On June 15, 2015, Canada launched the International Contact Group on Freedom of Religion or Belief (ICG-FoRB) bringing together a diverse, cross-regional group of over twenty countries and international organizations to promote and protect freedom of religion or belief around the world.
 By mobilizing a diverse group of countries committed to freedom of religion or belief outside of their traditional blocs, and allowing for frank discussion and the pursuit of areas for action, the ICG provides Canada and international partners with a useful platform to help address the growing repression of the individual right to believe and worship freely.

-Since its inception, ICG participants have engaged in a number of cooperative actions, including: jointly lobbying governments to promote best practices to make progress on freedom of religion or belief, including those impacting minority populations; encouraging the reform of restrictive laws; and collaborating with a range of non-governmental partners, including religious organizations, civil society, and academia.
+Since its inception, ICG participants have engaged in a number of cooperative actions, including: jointly advocating with governments to promote best practices to make progress on freedom of religion or belief, including those impacting minority populations; encouraging the reform of restrictive laws; and collaborating with a range of non-governmental partners, including faith and belief organizations, civil society, and academia.

 Domestic engagement

-As a multicultural, multi-faith and multi-ethnic society, with a vibrant Indigenous community and heritage, linguistic duality, and long history of immigration and integration, Global Affairs Canada relies on domestic voices and expertise to champion freedom of religion or belief internationally.
+Given that Canada is a multicultural, multi-faith and multi-ethnic society, enriched by vibrant Indigenous Peoples and heritages, linguistic duality, and a rich history of immigration and integration, Global Affairs Canada draws upon domestic voices and expertise to champion freedom of religion or belief on the international stage.
+Protection of human rights must begin at home, which is why we are actively working to combat antisemitism, Islamophobia, and all other forms of discrimination, exemplified through the appointments of a Special Envoy on Preserving Holocaust Remembrance and Combatting Antisemitism and a Special Representative on Combatting Islamophobia, as well as Canada’s Federal Anti-Racism Strategy.
 Global Affairs Canada’s Office of Human Rights, Freedoms and Inclusion serves as the focal point for engagement with faith and belief communities to consult on issues of particular concern and to hear from Canadians their views on opportunities to advance freedom of religion or belief and human rights more broadly.

-For example, on October 31, 2016, the Minister of Foreign Affairs hosted a roundtable in Ottawa which brought together representatives of a diverse cross-section of Canadian faith and belief communities and civil society organizations, aimed leveraging their insights on the state of, and opportunities to advance, freedom of religion or belief globally.
-Participants were drawn from a variety of traditions, including Christian, Muslim, Jewish, Bahá’í, Sikh, Buddhist, and Secular Humanists, alongside organizations such as Amnesty International and the Canadian Human Rights Commission.
+For example, on December 15, 2022, the Honourable Rob Oliphant, Parliamentary Secretary for Foreign Affairs, hosted an Interactive Dialogue on Freedom of Religion or Belief in Ottawa.
+The event, which featured Dr. Nazila Ghanea, the United Nations Special Rapporteur on Freedom of Religion or Belief, brought together representatives of a diverse cross-section of Canadian faith and belief communities and civil society organizations, aimed leveraging their insights on the state of, and opportunities to advance, freedom of religion or belief globally.
+Participants were drawn from a variety of traditions, including Christian, Muslim, Jewish, Bahá’í, Sikh, Buddhist, and Secular Humanists, alongside a number of civil society organizations.

 Related links